WhySooooFurious/The-Mac-Repo/README.md

 - **Method & Source:** Crossover 23.6 (x64), Cracked
 - **Notes:**
   - Slight stuttering
-  - No sound from characters at all
+  - No sound from npcs at all
   - Every other sound is present

 ### Grand Theft Auto V - u/WhySooooFurious